mbalabanov/catfacts-challenge/README.md

-A simple REST API for cat facts with some additional parameters.
+**TLDR:** A simple REST API for cat facts with some additional parameters.

 ## Descripion
 - This is a REST API using Next.js with TypeScript